riduangan/EventID-/README.md

 param2 == "stopped"

-# Event ID for Scheduled Task ~ Credit to Jaiminton.com
+# Event ID for Scheduled Task

 This Event can be found under **Application and Service Logs > Microsoft > Windows > TaskScheduler**